kladskull/xEroS/README.md

 Major new features should always be sent to the master branch, which contains the upcoming release.

-If you are unsure if your feature qualifies as a major or minor, please ask Kladskull in the #development channel of the [Xeros Discord server](https://discord.gg/mvacfndPXt).
-We are sending most git activity to this discord.

 ### Security Vulnerabilities
-If you discover a security vulnerability within Xeros, please send an email to Kladskull at kladskull@protonmail.com.
+If you discover a security vulnerability within Xeros, please send an email to Kladskull at xeros@currazy.com.
 All security vulnerabilities will be promptly addressed.

 ### Coding Style